Tanvir-sazib/Book-Gallery-Server/README.md

 ### `Dependencies`

-For front-end `npm` dependency i have used:
+For back-end `npm` dependency i have used:

 Body-parser, express, cors, nodemon, mongodb etc.